Mandatory Managers Meeting and Player Party:

 If the event starts and you play 0 games, TCS will retain 20% of your entry fee to cover administration costs; if you play one game TCS will refund 50% and 2 games or more, no refund will be provided.

 The TC/USA Nationals debuted in 2012 in grand style with 60 teams.
 New York City played host to the inaugural gathering of the nation's top fastpitch teams (based on the US Club Rankings).
 In 2013, 120 teams battled for the TCS National Championship in Reno/Tahoe.
 In 2014, the Georgia towns of Cumming, Alpharetta and Gainesville near Atlanta hosted the TC/USA Nationals and welcomed 186 teams.
 In 2015, 184 teams went to Reno/Tahoe for the TC/USA Championships.
 In 2016, the top teams went back to NYC to compete and in 2017 TC partnered with The City of Austin, "The Live Music Capital of the World" for another successful TC/USA National event.
-The 2018 event was held in Alpharetta and Cumming, GA with the top 144 teams in the country.
+The 2018 and 2019 events were held in Alpharetta and Cumming, GA with the top 144 teams in the country.